-Figure 30 : The processing scheme for evaluating defects.
-First the IAS is estimated, next angular resampling is done and the PSD is calculated, finally the envelope PSD is calculated.
+Figure 30: Processing scheme for evaluating defects.
+The IAS is first estimated, and then angular resampling is done and the PSD is calculated.
+Finally, the envelope PSD is calculated.

 Figure 31 shows the order spectrum obtained from a faultless bearing and from a faulty bearing.
 The signals are color-coded as noted in the figure caption.
-The electric motor subjected to an axial load of a 5.9 kg rotor mounted on its shaft, so it is not surprising that the highest-energy signature is in the axial direction.
-The analysis will therefore focus on measurements in this direction.
+The electric motor is subjected to an axial load of a 5.9 kg rotor mounted on its shaft, so it is not surprising that the highest-energy signature is in the axial direction.
+The analysis therefore focuses on measurements in this direction.

 The order spectrum displays no bearing tones in the baseband measurement because other vibration sources produce dominant order components.
 Furthermore, distinguishing between faultless- and faulty-bearing order spectra is difficult, making it difficult to compare the spectra of the different orders with the spectrum of the nominal order.